InakiRaba91/InakiRaba91.github.io/content/posts/continuous_training/building_training_pipeline.md

 ## 3.4.
 Proxy Deployment

 There's one last issue though.
-When we try to hit the torchserve endpoint from the labelling app, we get an error indicating it has been blocked by CORS policy.
+When we try to hit the torchserve endpoint from the labelling app, we get a [CORS error](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors) indicating it has been blocked by CORS policy.
 We will solve it by adding a FastAPI server that acts as a proxy to the torchserve endpoint.
 This will come handy since it gives as a WebUI to interact with the model.
 Furthermore, we will also leverage it for canary rollouts as we will see in a future post.

 To deploy it, simply run: